SichangHe/igem-2022-dku-backup/src/hardware.md

 Probiotics will be sealed in microcapsules(**Figure 1**) made of shellac before being delivered into bodies.
-The pH-dependent solubility that prefers a mild basic environment makes shellac perfect for releasing probiotics in intestines.
+The pH-dependent solubility that prefers a mild basic environment makes shellac perfect for releasing probiotics in the intestines.

 <img src="https://static.igem.wiki/teams/4161/wiki/hardware.png" />

 **Figure 1** | 3D model of the microcapsule

 Microcapsule is a microscope-scale capsulation format.
-The probiotics were wrapped by materials that can ensure the reservation, activation, release, and environmental-resistance of the probiotics.
+The probiotics were wrapped in materials that can ensure the reservation, activation, release, and environmental-resistance of the probiotics.
 It would be presented as powder.
 “Microencapsulation is a technology that serves as a tool to protect the